FRINXio/translation-units-docs/Translation framework 101.md

     *   Find the line that matches required router bgp {{ID}}
     *   Take that line and replace "address-family" with "\naddress-family" to get address-family neighbors per line

+#### <a name="base-cli-readers"></a>Base Readers

+Each base reader should contain abstract methods:
+*   **String getReadCommand(\<args\>)** - each child reader should fill in the read command used to get information needed for this reader.
+Arguments may vary and they are used to be more specific in the read command (eg. when creating a command to gather information about a specific interface, you may want to pass interface name as argument).
+*   **Pattern get\<command\>Line(\args\>)** - there may be more such methods and they are used to get the regular expression needed to parse output of the command (eg. in case of interface reader, you will create methods getDescriptionLine, getShutdownLine etc.)

+_Note_: naming of the methods should be unified in order to be easily parsed by auto-generated documentation.

 ### <a name="writers1"></a>Writers

 *   A writer needs to implement all 3 methods: Write, Update, Delete in order to fully support default rollback mechanism of the framework
     *   Time showed that update like 1. delete, 2. write is anti-pattern and should not be used.
+There is just one case where it is necessary: when re-writing list entry, you must first delete the previous entry, then write the new one, otherwise the previous entry would still be present and the new entry will be added to the list.
 *   A writer can properly work only if there is a reader for the same composite node
 *   A writer should check whether the command it executed was handled by the device properly (by checking the output) and if not throw one of the Write/Update/Delete FailedException
 *   **Chunk templating framework is preferred to use in writers** it gives us: